Future of the workforce: Will it be a Red, Blue, Green or Yellow World in 2030?

 Own the automation debate: A depth of understanding and keen insight into the changing technology landscape is a must.

-People not jobs: Organisations can’t protect jobs which are made redundant by technology – but have a responsibility to their people.
+People not jobs: Organisations can’t protect jobs that are made redundant by technology – but have a responsibility to their people.
 Nurture agility, adaptability and re-skilling.

 Build a clear narrative: Anxiety kills confidence and the willingness to innovate.
 Start a mature conversation about the automated future.